akramarenkov/cqos/join/README.md

 ## Purpose

-Accumulates elements from the input channel into a slice and writes it to the output channel when the maximum size or timeout is reached
+Accumulates elements from an input channel into a slice and write that slice to an output channel when the maximum slice size or timeout for its accumulation is reached

 Works in two modes: